 Financial aid is available from many different sources – the federal government; state departments and agencies; private organizations such as the Rotary, churches, employers and from the college itself.
 Wilson College students received more than $20 million in financial aid from all sources.
 For many types of aid, the student must first complete the Free Application for Federal Student Aid (FAFSA).
 We encourage all students to apply for aid from many sources.
 Wilson College does not reduce Wilson College grants or scholarships if a student receives a scholarship from a private organization.
 Information can be found in your high school guidance office, through online searches, in newspaper articles, from employers as well from the Wilson College Financial Aid Office.

-Wilson College awarded more than $15 million to undergraduate students in 2016-17
+Wilson College awarded more than $20 million to all undergraduate students in 2018-19

 The federal government provides a number of different grants to students with financial need.
 For most grants, the student only needs to complete the Free Application for Federal Student Aid (FAFSA) to be automatically considered.
 Grants are available to students who are enrolled in at least 6 credits during a semester who have been accepted to an associate or baccalaureate degree program.
 Below are listed the various grants that students may receive at Wilson College.
 Students with prior Bachelor's degree are not eligible for grants.

 Federal Pell Grant - Grant awarded to lower and middle income students.
 Awards range from $590-$5,815 per year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)–Federal grant program assisting exceptionally needy students with preference given to Federal Pell Grant recipients.
 Awards range from $200 to $2,000.
 To apply, complete the FAFSA by April 30 for priority consideration.